The VA Certificate of Eligibility (COE) Guide

 Whichever method of application is chosen, all applicants are expected to provide personal identifying information such as name, date of birth and social security number.
 However, there is a bit of nuance to the additional information the VA needs to complete your unique Certificate of Eligibility.
 Let’s take a look.

-VA Loan COE Eligibility For Active Duty Service Members
+VA Loan COE For Veterans

 • Name of your commanding officer